Business Resources in Illinois

-An organization not-for-profit and membership driven whose mission is to promote Urbana as a dynamic place in which to live, work, and do business.
-The Urbana Business Association website offers full range of business information to members wherein they get access to networking opportunities, marketing support, access to events, and support working with government to start or grow your business.
+An organization not-for-profit and membership-driven whose mission is to promote Urbana as a dynamic place in which to live, work, and do business.
+The Urbana Business Association website offers a full range of business information to members wherein they get access to networking opportunities, marketing support, access to events, and support working with the government to start or grow your business.

 SCORE is a non-profit organization that provides business mentorship and coaching for free to small business owners.
 This is provided by experienced business professionals and consultants who have voluntarily and willingly offered their services to assist entrepreneurs and small business owners as they go through the challenging process of building a startup.

 The U.S. Small Business Administration is a government agency and is the largest provider of small business resources in the United States.
 Startup and business management resources are offered for free to new and existing businesses so that they can increase their chances of success.
-The agency also provides local assistance, loans and grants and training.
+The agency also provides local assistance, loans, grants, and training.